Majede Motalebi

-Maje Motalebi (ماجده مطلبی) (born 31 October 1985) is an Iranian author and painter.
+Maje Motalebi (ماجده مطلبی; born 31 October 1985) is an Iranian author and painter.

 Biography

-Majede Motalebi was born in Tehran and later on, moved to study in London.

-She studied Fine Arts at the Lotus Educational College in London and the University of Fundamental Studies, in St. Petersburg.
+Majede Motalebi was born in Tehran and studied Fine Arts at the Lotus Educational College in London the University of Fundamental Studies in St. Petersburg.
 She holds an honors degree in Fine Arts from the Canadian College of Dubai.

-Some of her painting accomplishments include:
+She had solo painting exhibitions in Suvereto, Italy in both 2014 and 2016.
+In 2011 and 2012, she won an award for graphics and originality and love and pace, respectively, from Athena Spazio Arte.
+She was also awarded UNESCO Prizes for both L'avalanch des mots and The Trappist.